Lake Pedder

-Lake Pedder, once a glacial outwash lake, is a man-made impoundment and diversion lake located in South West Tasmania, Australia.
-In addition to its natural catchment from the Frankland Range, the lake is formed by the 1972 damming of the Serpentine and Huon Rivers by the Hydro-Electric Commission for the purpose of hydroelectric power generation.
-Consequently, the lake is also known, somewhat derisively, as the Huon-Serpentine Impoundment.
+Lake Pedder, once a glacial outwash lake, is an artificial reservoir and diversion lake located in South West Tasmania, Australia.
+In addition to its natural catchment from the Frankland Range, the lake was formed by the 1972 damming of the Serpentine and Huon Rivers by the Hydro-Electric Commission (TAS) (HEC) for the purpose of generating hydroelectricity at the Gordon Power Station.